ptitSeb/box86/README.md

 Because Box86 works by directly translating function calls from x86 to host system, the host system (the one Box86 is running on) needs to have 32-bit libraries.
 Box86 doesn't include any 32-bit <-> 64-bit translation.
 So basically, to run Box86 on, for example, an ARM64 platform, you will need to build Box86 for ARM 32-bit, and also need to have a chroot with 32-bit libraries.

-Also note that, even if, on day, there is a Box86_64, this one will only be able to run x86_64 binaries on 64-bit platforms.
+Also note that, even if, one day, there is a Box86_64, this one will only be able to run x86_64 binaries on 64-bit platforms.
 You will still need Box86 (and see 32-bit chroot) to run x86 binaries (in fact, the same is the case on actual x86_64 Linux).

 ----

 A note about Unity game emulation
 ----

 Running Unity games is a hit or miss for now.
 Unity uses Mono (which uses signals that are not well emulated enough), and a runtime embedded in the main binary.
 A solution would be to use a native version of the libmono library used by Unity (it can be found here: https://github.com/Unity-Technologies/mono and needs to be built from source).
 But the wrapping of this lib is tricky, and not done for now, so the only solution is to emulate everything.
-The tricky part is to emulate the "JIT" code emitted by Mono, however with he new "protected memory" mechanism implemented it is running with correct performance now.
+The tricky part is to emulate the "JIT" code emitted by Mono, however with the new "protected memory" mechanism implemented it is running with correct performance now.
 You should also note that some Unity3D games require OpenGL 3+ which can be tricky to provide on ARM SBC (single-board computers) for now.

 TL;DR: Not all Unity games work and can require a high OpenGL profile, but the speed, for the ones running, should be correct now.